ntd/aur-fedora-mingw/README.md

 External dependencies
 =====================

-The following dependencies need to be pulled in directly from the Archlinux community repository:

-* mingw-w64-gcc
-* wine

-The following dependencies need to be compiled from AUR:

-* mingw-w64-tools (required for building cairo)
+Check the source of `build-all` for knowing the exact dependencies needed.
+They are pulled in from core, extra, multilib and community.
+One dependency (`mingw-w64-tools`) must be compiled from AUR.

 License
 =======